 Kensington Oval – Barbados

 Calling all cricket fans!
-Whilst you’re in Barbados, why not visit the islands biggest sporting facility in Bridgetown to commemorate your trip?
+Whilst you’re in Caribbean, why not visit the islands biggest sporting facility in Bridgetown to commemorate your trip?
 Locally referred to as the ‘Mecca’ of cricket, the Oval is a historical part of Barbadian culture.

 The Kensington Oval is also known for its unique architecture and was awarded a Structural Award by the Institution of Structural Engineers in 2008.